This is a story about Joe’s boat. Now Joe kept pretty much to himself and he owned an old dilapidated boat.

-His identical twin brother John lived on the other side of town, but unlike Joe, John was married, and the two brothers hadn’t seen much of each other in a few years.
+His identical twin brother John lived on the other side of town, but unlike Joe, John wasn’t a loner, he was married.
+The two brothers hadn’t seen much of each other in a few years.

-One day, Joe rented out his boat to a group of tourists from out of state, who weren’t very experienced on the water, and ended up sinking the boat.
+One day, Joe rented out his boat to a group of tourists from out of state, who weren’t very experienced on the water, and it’s not surprising that they ended up sinking the boat.

-Joe spent all day trying to salvage as much stuff as he could from the boar, and was out of touch all that day and most of the evening.
+Joe spent all day trying to salvage as much stuff as he could from the boat, and was out of touch all that day and most of the evening.

-Unbeknown to him, his brother John’s wife died suddenly.
+Unbeknown to him, his brother John’s wife died suddenly that day.

 When Joe got back to shore, he went into town to pick up a few things at the grocery store.

 A kind old woman in the store mistakenly thought that he was John and said to him: “I’m so sorry for your loss.
 You must feel terrible.”